-It starts with a seller putting his or her house on the market for a certain asking price.
+Real estate transactions start with a seller putting his or her house on the market for a certain asking price.
 The home buyer then makes an initial offer, sometimes lower than the list price.
-Now the seller has the right to accept it or to make a counteroffer.
-And so the games begin…
+Now the seller may accept it or to make a counter offer.

-The likelihood of you receiving a counter depends on several factors.
-These include whether your local market is skewed in favor of buyers or sellers, how long the home has been on the market, and whether your offer comes close to the sellers’ expectations.
+The likelihood of a buyer receiving a counter depends on several factors.
+These include whether your local market is a buyer's market or a seller's market, how long the home has been on the market, and whether your offer comes close to the sellers’ expectations.

-A counteroffer is an offer given in response to a proposal that implies a rejection of the original offer.
-In other words, it turns the tables — now it is the original offerer who now has three options.
-The seller faced with the counter offer can 1.) accept it, 2.) issue another counterproposal, or 3.) reject it.
+A counter offer is an offer given in response to a proposal that implies a rejection of the original offer.
+It turns the tables — now it is the original party who now has three options.
+The seller faced with a counter offer can 1) accept it, 2) issue another counterproposal, or 3) reject it.
 It is important to note that no one can create a binding contract until one party agrees with the other’s offer.

-A counter offer may include explanations of the terms of the offer or request for additional information.
-Finalizing counteroffer negotiations requires the buyer and seller to accept the terms without any other conditions or modifications.
+A counter offer may include explanations of the terms of the offer or requests for additional information.
+Finalizing counter offer negotiations requires the buyer and seller to accept the terms with no other conditions or modifications.

-Negotiating in real estate is a game that could go on for ages.
+Negotiating in real estate is a process that could go on for weeks or even months.
 There is no limit on the number of counter offers that can be submitted back and forth during negotiations.
-When countering back and forth, each offer should present a price closer to what the other party wants, or with concessions to make up for money.
+When countering, each offer should present a price closer to what the other party wants, or with concessions to make up for money.
 Each party will use their realtor for advice at each stage, determining the proper next step.

 - Change service providers